 Assistant Professor DJ Kim received his PhD (2015) from the University of Chicago, and obtained a BA (2005) and an MA (2008) from Korea University.
 Prior to joining Yale-NUS, Asst Prof Kim was a pre-doctoral research fellow in the Belfer Center’s International Security Program, Harvard Kennedy School.
 He has received grants from a number of organisations including the Korea Foundation for Advanced Studies and the Smith Richardson Foundation.
 His research has appeared in Foreign Policy Analysis, International Affairs, International Relations of the Asia Pacific, Journal of Strategic Studies, Pacific Review, Political Science Quarterly, and The Washington Quarterly, among others.
-Asst Prof Kim is currently working on a book manuscript (under contract with the University of Michigan Press) that examines a leading great power’s employment of compound containment measures against a rising power.
+Asst Prof Kim is currently completing a book manuscript (under contract with the University of Michigan Press) that examines a leading great power’s employment of compound containment measures against a rising power.